Git Feature Branch Workflow

 When Mary gets back from lunch, she completes her feature.
 Before merging it into

-master, she needs to file a pull request letting the rest of the team know she's done.
+main, she needs to file a pull request letting the rest of the team know she's done.
 But first, she should make sure the central repository has her most recent commits:

 Then, she files the pull request in her Git GUI asking to merge

-master, and team members will be notified automatically.
+main, and team members will be notified automatically.
 The great thing about pull requests is that they show comments right next to their related commits, so it's easy to ask questions about specific changesets.

 Bill receives the pull request